What can I include in my bucket?

 How long does it take for my food to break down into compost?

-If the tumbler is spun at least 2x a week (and/or whenever fresh material is added), it takes about 6-8 weeks to get finished compost.
+If the tumbler is spun at least 2x a week (and/or whenever fresh material is added), it takes about 6-8 weeks to get finished compost once it is full.
 The finished compost is beautiful, earthy smelling and full of nutrients that your lawn or garden will love.

 What if I don’t want or need my compost?